History of Sheffield Wednesday F.C.: Enter Dejphon Chansiri

-The threat of the points deduction hanging over the club finally materialised, as on 31 July 2020, the EFL stated that the club would start the upcoming 2020–21 season with a 12 point deficit.
+The threat of the points deduction hanging over the club finally materialised, as on 31 July 2020, the EFL stated that the club would start the upcoming 2020–21 season with a 12-point deficit.
 This was later reduced on appeal to 6 points on 4 November but with the club still second bottom of the division, Garry Monk was sacked on 9 November and replaced by the former Stoke City manager, Welshman Tony Pulis, five days later.
-After only ten games in charge, Pulis was replaced by the Doncaster Rovers manager Darren Moore on 1 March, 2021.
+After only ten games in charge, Pulis was replaced by the Doncaster Rovers manager Darren Moore on 1 March 2021.
 However, the 6 points deduction proved decisive, and Wednesday were relegated to League One after failing to beat Derby County on the last day of the season.

-Despite a mixed start, a strong second half to the 2021-22 season saw Moore guide the Owls to the League One playoffs only to be eliminated by Sunderland who went on to secure promotion to the Championship after a four year absence.
+Despite a mixed start, a strong second half to the 2021–22 season saw Moore guide the Owls to the League One playoffs only to be eliminated by Sunderland who went on to secure promotion to the Championship after a four-year absence.

+In season 2022–23 Wednesday set club records for number of points (96), longest unbeaten run (23 games) and number of clean sheets (24).
+They also set an EFL record in the playoff semifinal by overcoming the largest first leg deficit (four goals) to win on penalties and secured promotion at Wembley Stadium by beating South Yorkshire rivals Barnsley 1–0 in front of 74,292.

+Before the start of season 2023–24, Darren Moore controversially left the club by mutual consent and was replaced by Spaniard Xisco Muñoz.
+The worst start to a season in the club’s history (two points from 10 games) saw Muñoz replaced by former Germany assistant manager Danny Röhl in his first appointment as a team boss.
+Despite having been in the bottom three for practically the whole season, Röhl led the club to safety on the final day at the expense of Birmingham City who had at one stage been 16 points clear of Wednesday.

+Season 24/25 saw Wednesday achieve a finish in the top half of the table despite having the second worst home points tally in the division.
+The on-field progress was overshadowed by end-of-season financial chaos resulting in EFL sanctions in the form of transfer restrictions and Danny Röhl leaving the club.
+On 24 October 2025 the club was placed in administration bringing an ignominious end to the Chansiri era.